 So what goes on?

-Gather takes place over two weeks: Monday 23 July to Sunday 5 August.
+Gather takes place over two weeks.
 The ‘festival’ element comes courtesy of a revolving cast who provide workshops, creative play and outdoor activity in the day; films, live music, DJs and performers in the evenings.
-This year’s activities include foraging, charcuterie, beer and bread making, willow weaving, drumming, wood carving, pottery, illustration, den building, tree climbing, canoeing, wild swimming… something for everyone, then.
+Typical activities include foraging, charcuterie, beer and bread making, willow weaving, drumming, wood carving, pottery, illustration, den building, tree climbing, canoeing, wild swimming… something for everyone, then.

 What is included?